jdhitsolutions/PSScriptTools/docs/ConvertTo-WPFGrid.md

 You can specify a timeout value which will automatically close the form.
 If you specify a timeout and the Refresh parameter, then the contents of the datagrid will automatically refreshed using the timeout value as an integer.
 This will only work when you pipe a PowerShell expression to ConvertTo-WPFGrid as one command.
 This will fail if you break the command in the PowerShell ISE or use a nested prompt.

+Because the grid is running in a new background runspace, it does not automatically inherit anything from your current session.
+When refreshing data, you need to make sure that the command up to ConvertTo-WPFGrid can run in a standalone session.
+For example, avoid using variables that won't exist in the background runspace.
+However, you can use the -UserProfile parameter which will load your user profile scripts into the runspace.

 This command runs the WPF grid in a new runspace so your PowerShell prompt will not be blocked.
 However, after closing the form you may be left with the runspace.
 You can use Remove-Runspace to clean up or wait until you restart PowerShell.

 ## EXAMPLES